oksourav/explodding-kitten/README.md

 The configuration is available in `.env` file in the root directory. `REACT_APP_BACKEND_SERVER_URL`

+While taking code from Github if `.env` file is there then create on with the above configurations.

 ### Exploding Kitten Game Server

 For running the server application you need to install reddis client in your machine.
 The current implemention expects the redis to install running machine with default `port` & `URL`.